What Is Home Equity?

 Using equity in your home can be acheived in several ways.
 If you already have a home loan using equity in your property could be as easy as making a phone call your current lender.
 Here are the ways you can access your home equity:

 If you have been making extra repayments, you may be able to withdraw them using a loan feature known as redraw.
 Your current lender will be able to advise you if you can redraw any extra repayments you have made.
 If not already activated, redraw is usually 'switched on' upon request to your lender over the phone.
+Some lenders may require you to complete a form to activate redraw.
 Once activated you simply transfer the available funds from your loan to your transaction account.

 Your lender may offer redraw as a free feature on your loan.
 However some lenders charge a fee, and some loan types don't allow redraw at all.
 Redraw is the easist way to access some of your home equity.
 When you use redraw you are simply withdrawing your extra repayments.
 So your lender doesn't need to know what you want to use the money for.